 A. Implementing Standardized Valuation Methods

-- Ensure consistency in valuation practices across financial reporting periods.
+- Maintain consistency in valuation approaches across accounting periods.

 B. Conducting Regular Valuation Reviews